-As Digital Project Managers, we aren’t often “people managers”—while we aren’t directly responsible for the professional growth of those team members, I would say that our management styles can still have a large impact on how our team members work.
+As digital project managers, we aren’t always “people managers.”
+But even though we aren’t directly responsible for the professional growth of our team members, our management styles can still have a large impact on how our they work.

-The 5 different management styles we explore in this article are: Results-Based, Democratic, Transformational, Servant Leader, and Transactional.
+The five different management styles we'll explore are: Results-Based, Democratic, Transformational, Servant Leader, and Transactional.

-The different styles I’ve listed below are ways to lead that I’ve come across throughout my time as a Project and Product Manager, as well as some I’ve read about.
+The different styles we'll walk through below are ways to lead that I’ve come across throughout my time as a project manager and product manager.

 Jump to the sections, or continue reading for an overview of each style: